dominion-ubah/Note-app/README.md

 https://note-app-beta-one.vercel.app

 #### Methodology
+- Visual Design
 Wrote some plain CSS making use of [BEM](https://getbem.com/) standards However I still placed all styles in one page following [Tailwind](https://tailwindcss.com/docs/guides/create-react-app) configs methods

+- Data Flow Design
+Normally I would break functions and state into various context and connect components with hooks in a larger app but to keep it simple I have chosen not to do this

 ### Available Components